Student Life

 Whether online or in person, you can take advantage of these virtual Brown Pre-College educational programs.

 Experiences outside of the classroom are a vital part of Brown Pre-College Programs.
-Through these activities you’ll strengthen your connection to a robust community of peers from around the world while developing skills critical to success in the college setting.
+Through these activities, you will have an opportunity to strengthen your connection to a robust community of peers from around the world while developing skills critical to success in the college setting.

-With a variety of virtual events offered each week you can select the topics that fit you best.
+With a variety of virtual events offered each week you can select the topics that are of greatest interest to you.

 Interactive Webinars